firedancer-io/solana-conformance/commands.md

 * `exec-fixtures`: Execute fixtures and check for correct...
 * `execute`: Execute Context or Fixture message(s) and...
 * `fix-to-ctx`: Extract Context messages from Fixtures.
+* `fuzz`: Run the fuzzcorp 'fuzz' binary with the...
 * `list-harness-types`: List harness types available for use.
 * `list-repros`: List all available repro lineages.
 * `mass-regenerate-fixtures`: Regenerate features for fixtures in...